-LG 27GR75Q-B Review – If you are a hardcore gamer and want a super smooth gameplay experience, then the LG 27GR75Q-B is the best option you can get in the market.
-It has 27 inches FHD IPS display and a 165Hz fast refresh rate for flicker-free gameplay.
+LG 27GR75Q-B – If you are a hardcore gamer and want a super smooth gameplay experience, then the LG 27GR75Q-B is the best option you can get in the market.
+It has a 27-inch FHD IPS display and a 165Hz fast refresh rate for flicker-free gameplay.
 Also, the LG 27GR75Q-B comes with HDR10 and 99% sRGB coverage for better color accuracy.

-While most gaming monitors don’t offer better color accuracy but this is exceptional, and the price tag is also very impressive as you can get this monitor below 300$; just like the positive side of this monitor, it has some downsides like the stand f this monitor is not fully adjustable it has only tilt and height adjustments that is little disappointing.
+While most gaming monitors don’t offer better color accuracy this is exceptional, and the price tag is also very impressive as you can get this monitor below $300 On the positive side of this monitor, it has some downsides like the stand of this monitor is not fully adjustable it has only tilt and height adjustments that is little disappointing.

-Also, the horizontal and vertical viewing angles need improvements, and the HDR peak brightness and contrast are not balanced in some visuals, so it’s not for height-end HDR gameplay like the 600$ monitors, but overall, justify the price tag because this monitor ranges the image quality and performance is a great option from LG.
+Also, the horizontal and vertical viewing angles need improvements, and the HDR peak brightness and contrast are not balanced in some visuals, so it’s not for height-end HDR gameplay like the 600$ monitors, but overall, justify the price tag because this monitor ranges the image quality and performance is an excellent option from LG.

 If you want a fully adjustable stand or better HDR gaming, check out our comparison table for a better market overview and choose the right product.